codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-05-na5.md

 ### Tests

-The tester will execute your program like this:
+The tester will execute your program like this inside a TTY:

 <html>
 <pre>